Decision Points

 Watch-outs

-Slight premium over virgin polyester and some yarn palette constraints
+Often costs more than virgin polyester and may have yarn palette constraints

 Engineered performance polyester